Nobunaga Shimazaki

 Nobunaga Shimazaki (島﨑 信長, Shimazaki Nobunaga) is a Japanese voice actor affiliated with Aoni Production.
 He won the Best Rookie Actor Award at the 7th Seiyu Awards and the Best Actors in Supporting Roles at the 15th Seiyu Awards.

 Biography

 On January 1, 2023, Shimazaki announced on Twitter that he had married a non-celebrity woman.
-He announced the birth of his first child on June 1 2025.
+They welcomed their child on June 1, 2025.